JoseDelgado9898/Spotify-API-Analytics-with-AWS/README.md

 # Project Overview

 The primary objective of this project is to analyze Spotify public data by building a fully automated serverless data pipeline using AWS services.
-This is a lightweight solution designed for cost-effectiveness and relatively low volumes of data
+This is a lightweight solution designed for cost-effectiveness and relatively low volumes of data.

 Using a simple Python script which is executed and scheduled using AWS Lambda + Eventbridge, the Spotify API is consumed and the resulting JSON responses are stored in an S3 bucket, this process is executed on a daily basis and separated directories are created per day, containing data about the 20 most followed artists in Spotify.
 Following a medallion architecture approach, when new files land in S3, a lambda function is automatically triggered, which invokes the Athena API (boto3 athena client) to transform data into a structured format and save it again in S3 (silver/cleaned layer).